-In today’s article, Hiten Keshave is sharing with us his journey in starting his career in small organisations and start-ups after qualifying as a Chartered Accountant.
+- In today’s article, Hiten Keshave is sharing with us his journey in starting his career in small organisations and start-ups after qualifying as a Chartered Accountant from SAICA (The South African Institute of Chartered Accountants).

-In the recent past he has started 3 successful organisations; and implemented successful turnaround solutions and strategies at 3 organisations, getting them to sustainable growth levels.
+- Currently, he is the CFO of PRP Solutions, a non-executive director and personal mentor for various organisations (both profit and non-profit) and individuals.
+In the recent past he has started 3 successful companies; and implemented successful turnaround solutions and strategies, getting them to sustainable growth levels.

 I initially wanted to be a doctor, but one of my strengths at school was Accounting and Economics.
 The CA route was naturally my second choice, of which I have absolutely no regrets!